Scholarships

 - must be a current or former Tomb Guard

-- must be a member in good standing with the SHGTUS
+- must be sponsored by a member in good standing with the SHGTUS

-- must be enrolled or accepted in an accredited institution of higher learning or secondary vocation school
+- must be enrolled or accepted in an accredited institution of higher learning or secondary vocational school

-- must submit a supporting 400-500 word thesis about "How you will continue to honor/share the history of the Unknowns"
+- must submit a supporting 400-500 word essay answering the question: "How will you continue to honor and share the history of the Unknowns?"

 - application with the aforementioned must be received by the SHGTUS no later than May 15